jerilkuriakose/Data-Analysis-using-Python-Tutorial/README.md

 # About the tutorial
 This tutorial focuses on Big Data and how to analyse the Big Data.
 This tutorial is divided in two two parts, in the first part we will learning how to use Hadoop for performing the map-reduce operation on the large dataset.
 The software installation steps for the first part of the tutorial can be found [here](https://docs.google.com/document/d/1v0zGBZ6EHap-Smsr3x3sGGpDW-54m82kDpPKC2M6uiY/pub)
+In the second part we will be focussing on Data Analysis using Python.